libsql/sqld/docs/HRANA_2_SPEC.md

 In this specification, version 2 of the protocol is described as a set of extensions to version 1.

+Version 2 is designed to be a strict superset of version 1: every server that implements version 2 also implements version 1.

 ## Version negotiation

 The Hrana protocol version 2 uses a WebSocket subprotocol `hrana2`.
 The